citygml4j/ade-xjc/README.md

 Compiling a CityGML ADE Schema
 ------------------------------
 ade-xjc is a command line tool.
 In order to launch it, open a shell environment and navigate to the folder where you built the program.
-The command below runs ade-xjc and compiles the ADE Schema `CityGMLADE.xsd` to JAXB classes.
+The command below exemplifies how to run ade-xjc to compile the ADE Schema `CityGMLADE.xsd` to JAXB classes.

     % java -jar ade-xjc.jar /home/user/ade/CityGMLADE.xsd